 - The website you’re trying to access is having problems.
 Try loading the same page in a different browser.
 If it works, it could be that the site has problems with Safari.

 - Try loading different sites in Safari.
 If those don’t work, the problem is Safari rather than the website.
-In that case, try resetting Safari using CleanMyMac X, as described later in the article.
+In that case, try resetting Safari using CleanMyMac, as described later in the article.

 - When Safari tries to load a page you have visited recently, it will load it from a local cache file and update it.
 If that cache file is corrupt or Safari has a problem accessing it, you may not be able to load the page.
 The solution is to clear the cache.

-How to remove data, including cache and cookies, the particular website has stored:
+How to remove data, including cache and cookies, a particular website has stored:

-- Click on the Safari menu and choose Preferences.
+- Click on the Safari menu and choose Settings.

-- Choose the Privacy tab and click Manage Website Data.
+- Go to the Privacy tab and click Manage Website Data.

-- Type the name of the site you’re trying to access into the search box.
+- Type the name of the website you’re trying to access into the search box.

-- When it appears, select it and press Remove.
+- When it appears, select it and click Remove.

 - Try and load the page again.